serialc/BSR_parsers/schemas/llstatusname.md

 ## Outputs
 - Can return an array, string or save output to a file
+- Returns True (if not returning array or string) and successful, False otherwise.

 #### Array
 - Each element contains a sub array with [station id, latitude, longitude, # of available bikes, # of available docks, station name]